-Psychology is a broad and multifaceted academic discipline with several schools of thought which are further sub-divided into many more different types of psychology.
+Psychology is a broad and multifaceted academic discipline with several schools of thought which are further sub-divided into many more different psychology types.
 Regardless of what form it takes, when put into practice the goals of psychology are to:

 The nature of the mind has fascinated thinkers throughout history, and there is a wealth of evidence showing that ancient civilizations tried to understand the connection between brain, mind, and behavior.
 These early musings, such as those of the Greek intellectuals Thales, Plato, Aristotle, and Pythagoras, fell under the banner of philosophy and helped to lay the foundation of what would later become known as Modern Psychology.